json-everything/json-everything-docs/_docs/schema/codegen/schema-codegen.md

 }
 ```

+> Most of this library is a test bed for the ideas presented in the JSON Schema IDL Vocabulary proposal repository.
+There are a number of discussions which seek to define patterns between schemas and code as well as potentially defining new keywords specifically for this purpose.
+{: .prompt-info }

 ## Usage

 Code generation operates via a single extension method on `JsonSchema`, `.GenerateCode()`.
-It takes two parameters, a code writer and an optional`EvaluationOptions` object.
+It takes two parameters, a code writer and an optional `EvaluationOptions` object.
 The method returns a string containing the type definitions.

-Currently, the only code writer is for C#, but others are planned.
-Furthermore, the writer only needs to implement an interface, `ICodeWriter`.
-The defined code writers are available via the `CodeWriters` static class.
+Currently, the only code writer is for C#, but others are planned, and you can create your own by implementing the `ICodeWriter` interface.
+The code writers available in this library are provided via the `CodeWriters` static class.

 ```c#
 var schema = JsonSchema.FromFile("schema.json");
 var generatedCode = schema.GenerateCode(CodeWriters.CSharp);
 ```

-The options are only supplied in order to provide a schema registry.
+There is also an `EvaluationOptions` parameter.
+The options are only supplied in order to provide a schema registry, and the default is just `EvaluationOptions.Default`.
 (The full options object is required for `$ref` resolution.
 In the future some of the options may be considered as part of the generation process.)
 For example, if your schema contains `$ref`s to other schemas, you'll need to preload those, just like you would for [validation](/schema/basics/#schema-ref-resolution).

 ## Capabilities {#schema-codegen-capabilities}